MicrosoftDocs/architecture-center/docs/data-science-process/overview-content.md

 - [Azure Machine Learning](/azure/machine-learning/) - The main documentation page for Azure Machine Learning, covering setup, model training, deployment, and more.
 - [Azure AI Services](/azure/ai-services/) - Information on AI Services, offering pre-built AI models for vision, speech, language, and decision-making tasks.

-In summary, AI and machine learning services are crucial for Microsoft's Team Data Science Process (TDSP) because they provide powerful tools and frameworks that streamline the development, training, and deployment of machine learning models.
+In summary, AI and machine learning services are crucial for the Microsoft Team Data Science Process (TDSP), because they provide powerful tools and frameworks that streamline the development, training, and deployment of machine learning models.
 These services automate complex tasks such as algorithm selection and hyperparameter tuning, significantly accelerating the model development process.
 They also offer scalable infrastructure, allowing data scientists to handle large datasets and computationally intensive tasks efficiently.
 By integrating seamlessly with other Azure services, AI and machine learning tools enhance data ingestion, preprocessing, and model deployment, ensuring a smooth end-to-end workflow.
 Furthermore, these services foster collaboration and reproducibility, enabling teams to share insights, experiment results, and models effectively while maintaining high standards of security and compliance.

 ### Responsible AI

-With AI or machine learning solutions, Microsoft promotes [responsible AI tools](/azure/machine-learning/concept-responsible-ai), which helps achieve Microsoft's [Responsible AI Standard](https://www.microsoft.com/ai/principles-and-approach/).
+With AI or machine learning solutions, Microsoft promotes [responsible AI tools](/azure/machine-learning/concept-responsible-ai), which supports the Microsoft [Responsible AI Standard](https://www.microsoft.com/ai/principles-and-approach/).
 Your workload must still individually address AI-related harms.

 ## Peer-reviewed citations